OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 • PU insole

-However, while I appreciated the lightweight design of these minimalist hiking shoes, my tests on rougher terrain revealed that the IBR outsole is not aggressive enough for a serious hiking adventure.
+While I was impressed with the lightweight nature of these minimalist hiking shoes, my experiences on tougher terrains suggested that the IBR outsole isn’t quite aggressive enough for serious hiking endeavors.

 Specifications